artsy/artsy.github.io/_posts/2017-01-22-Front-end-JavaScript-at-Artsy-2017.md

   - Deep Dive - https://github.com/basarat/typescript-book
   - Looking open to extensions (e.g. Relay)

-* GraphQL
+## GraphQL

 GraphQL is a way to handle API requests.
 I consider it the successor to REST when working with front-end clients.
 A big claim, yeah.
 So, what is it?

-Officially GraphQL is a specification.
+Officially [GraphQL is a specification][graph-spec].
 A server can conform to the GraphQL spec, and then clients can make queries against it.
-Think of it a bit like how SQL is a standardized way of doing database queries across multiple objects
+Think of it a bit like how SQL is a standardized way of doing database queries across multiple databases types.

 As a client, you [send](https://github.com/artsy/eigen/blob/dac7c80b66b600f9a45aaae6095544fe420f0bbc/Artsy/Networking/ARRouter.m#L1011) a "[JSON-shaped query](http://graphql.org/docs/getting-started/#queries)" structure, which is hierarchical and easy to read: